agrawalpiyush2309/Getting-and-cleaning-datat/CodeBook.md

 ## What is it?

 This CodeBook describes the data contained in the output of the `run_analysis.R` script contained in this repository.
-The tidy flat text file can be read using `data.table` to create a data table for further analysis.

 ```R
 tidy_data <- data.table("tidy_data.txt")